fabian-z/dh-application-lectureplan/README.md

-# dh-applicationproject
+# dh-lecture-plan
-Application project for lectures Web Engineering and Project Management
+TIF20A - Application project for lectures Web Engineering and Project Management